 - Topical Issues in Comparative Regionalism

-UNU-CRIS also offers MPP students the possibility to have an internship or write their Master’s thesis at the Institute.
+UNU-CRIS also offers MPP students the possibility to undertake an internship or write their Master’s thesis at the Institute.

 More information on the Master of Science in Public Policy and Human Development and about the specialisation in "Regional Integration and Multi-Level Governance" can be found in this brochure.
 Additionally, there is a new learning blog that keeps all interested and incoming students for the next academic year informed of all new developments.

 • 15 June for students requiring a visa

 • 15 July for students requiring no visa

 For more information, please contact email@example.com or visit this website.